-- Cladding Materials.
+- a.
+Cladding Materials.
 Additions or alterations to existing Craftsman structures shall have cladding materials that match the original cladding materials and finishes.
-For new structures, cladding shall consist of clapboard, split wood shingles, cementitious shingles, and stone, or stucco.
+For new structures, cladding shall consist of clapboard, split wood shingles, cementitious shingles, and stone.
 Simulated versions of these materials are allowed.
-Stucco finishes shall be smooth or lightly textured types, such as Santa Barbara Finish, Fine Float Finish, Fine Sand Finish, or Medium Sand Finish; and modern rough textured stucco finishes, such as Knockdown Dash, Lace, or Arizona, shall not be used.
-Stacked stone and simulated stone shall be used in additions, alterations, or new construction using the Craftsman styleonly occur where its bottom edge is at finished grade, and shall not be placed above any other material. - Roofing Materials.
+Stacked stone and simulated stone shall only occur where its bottom edge is at finished grade, and shall not be placed above any other material. - b.
+Roofing Materials.
 Additions or alterations to existing Craftsman structures shall use roofing materials that match the original roofing materials.
 For new structures, roofs shall consist of wood shake shingles (real or simulated), or composite shingles.